copiousfreetime/bridgetown_reveal/README.md

 Integrating a reveal.js presentation into your site involves 3 items:

-- Setting a collection for the slides in the top level `bridgetown.config.yml`
+- Setting a collection for the slides in the top level `bridgetown.config.yml`.
-- Create the single page for the presentation to live at
+- Create the single presentation page.
-- Creating all the pages for the slides
+- Creating all the slide content.

 For example, if to make a new presentation at output location `/slidey` you would do the following: